Category Archives: Wild Kingdom

 My boy palms the chick Heat-lamp sleepy, slow blinks of sunflower seed eyes

-Last week, we moved across town to a house on the edge of a wood.
-This week, we found this abandoned gem in the forest not 300 yards from our back door.
-Inside is a rotting old couch, a 1950s … Continue reading
+Last week, we moved across town to a house on the edge of the woods, up against 13 acres of an abandoned farm.
+I went walking and found this in the forest not 300 yards from our back door.
+The … Continue reading

 When you weigh more than four of the seven humans, you get front seat privileges.